KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 ]
 ```

-Wait until this height is oraclized by the `oraclefeed` dAPP
+Wait until this height is oraclized by the `oraclefeed` dApp.

 Find the `height` and `hex` values here: